Last Updated on

 To purchase a SIM card you will need your passport and a decent amount of time to get through the whole process.
 Make sure it works before you walk away!

 ATMs in India don’t always work or are sometimes out of cash, so be prepared to try a few.
 Most ATMs have a maximum withdrawal limit of 10,000 INR per transaction.
 Also, they usually only spit out 2000 INR notes, which can be difficult to spend in small shops.
 Try and get change from these at your hotel or hostel.

 Changing money in India is very easy, with money exchangers available all major cities and tourist hotspots.

 Avoid contributing to the plastic pollution in India by using a water bottle with an inbuilt filter.
 I have a water to go bottle.
 I found the 50c bottle too small so opt for a bigger capacity bottle.
 I also recommend buying a spare filter if you are traveling for a long time.
 The filters typically last 3 months.

 It is an unfortunate fact that as a female traveller in India you should have your wits about you, particularly at night.
 This might be true for many countries or cities around the world, but just be weary of wandering around by yourself after dark.

 Make a friend at the hostel and take cabs where possible.
 As already mentioned, although most Indians are beautiful people it only takes one, so just don’t put yourself in potentially dangerous situations.

 Keep an eye out for ladyboys

 This isn’t a warning just an interesting observation.
-The existence of ladyboys might officially be denied but it is a culture that definitely exists in India.
+The existence of ladyboys might officially be denied by the Government but it’s a culture that definitely exists in India.
 They are quite fun characters to interact with if you ever bump into them.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!